Nyirabazungu/Account-of-bank/README.md

-# Account-of-bank
+# Description

-this project is help client to creat accont in bank an deposit and withdraw
+1. This project is about the way bank account work on line.
+2. It shows the initial account ,deposite and withdraw money.

+## Technologies used.

+HTML.
+CSS.
+Javascript.

 ## setup used